railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Entering data for a new repair
 ------------------------------

-Use the menu :menuselection:`Manufacturing --> Repairs --> New Repair` to enter a new repair into the system.
-You'll see a blank form for the repair data, as shown in the figure :ref:`fig-mrprepnew` below.
+Use the menu :menuselection:`Manufacturing --> Manufacturing --> Repair Orders` to enter a new repair into the system.
+You will see a blank form for the repair data, as shown in the figure :ref:`fig-mrprepnew` below.

 .. _fig-mrprepnew: